acmoura/acmoura.github.io/content/home/about.md

 # About me

 Hi, and welcome to my website!
-I am a PhD candidate in Economics at Tilburg University.
+I am a PhD candidate in Economics at Tilburg University, planning to go on the 2020/21 Job Market.

 I am interested in health economics and applied microeconomics.
 In my job market paper, I study whether long-term care provision reduces hospital bed-blocking.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
-I plan to go on the 2020/21 Job Market.

 I am affiliated with the [Health Economics & Management Knowledge Center](https://www2.novasbe.unl.pt/health) at Nova School of Business and Economics, Lisbon.
 I am also a member of the board of the Portuguese Health Economics Association.